bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/op_return.md

 They were maybe 10 kilobytes or 100 kilobytes, I don't know where they were in 2014.
 And that meant that this OP_RETURN data could just make blocks really big for the time that happened.
 And we've done an episode in the past where we looked at, I think it's episode number 55, where we looked at old node software and see how that old node software would perform under the current block sizes.
-And it turns out that very old node software, especially from say 2012, would not have been able to keep up with actual one megabyte blocks,
+And it turns out that very old node software, especially from say 2012, would not have been able to keep up with actual one megabyte blocks,or at least not very easily.

-Aaron Van Wirdum: 00:13:14

-Right.

-Sjors Provoost: 00:13:14

-or at least not very easily.
 So back then it was actually necessary to keep blocks small, basically from a more altruistic point of view.
 And that's what a lot of the discussion was about, like what is good behavior on the blockchain.